MisokralPanovic/CV/README.md

 #### Project 1: [qPCR Analysis Pipeline](https://github.com/MisokralPanovic/qPCR-Analysis-Template)

-Developed a robust qPCR analysis pipeline in R to address the challenges of varying amplification efficiencies across different primers.
+I developed a robust qPCR analysis pipeline in R to address the challenges of varying amplification efficiencies across different primers.
 The pipeline constructs a standard curve for accurate copy number extrapolation, normalizes target gene data using log2 deltaCt values of a housekeeping gene, and outputs adjusted copy numbers for reliable comparison across experimental conditions.
 Using R and the tidyverse, I automated data manipulation, statistical analysis, and visualization within an RMarkdown document, producing a reproducible and transparent workflow for quantitative gene expression analysis in life sciences.

 ![](https://raw.githubusercontent.com/MisokralPanovic/qPCR-Analysis-Template/refs/heads/main/Figures/plot_normalised_values_bIFIT1.png)